ichigo-inc/maki-mongo/docs/api.md

 ## Top-level exports

-Note: The default export is a `caramon` object with these methods, but the methods are also exported as named exports, so any kind of import/require/etc should just work.
+Note: The default export is a `MakiMongo` object with these methods, but the methods are also exported as named exports, so any kind of import/require/etc should just work.

 ### createClient